-Seismic Consideration Multifamily building owners have not established marketing and architectural policies that feature seismic rehabilitation.
+Seismic Consideration Retail building owners have not established marketing and architectural policies that feature seismic rehabilitation.

-3. The Current Building USE Phase of Multifamily Facility Management
+3. The Current Building USE Phase of Retail Facility Management

-The current building use phase of the typical multifamily facility management process consists of four categories of activities and is influenced by significant internal and external pressures, as depicted in Figure 5.
+The current building use phase of the typical retail facility management process consists of four categories of activities and is influenced by significant internal and external pressures, as depicted in Figure 5.

-Occupancy: This category of activity consists of the primary function of occupancy of apartments by tenants.
+Occupancy: This category of activity consists of the primary function of occupancy of retail space by tenants in the case of malls, by owners in the case of single tenant buildings, and by shoppers in either case.
 Support functions are administrative, such as collecting rents and addressing tenants' concerns.
-Ancillary functions may be recreational, such as operating a health club, pool, or spa, and social, such as operating a lecture room, restaurant, or similar facility.
+Ancillary functions may be recreational, such as operating a health club, pool, or spa, and social, such as operating a lecture room or similar facility.
 The specific functions may vary depending on the building classification, A, B, or C.